CLICK HERE | EXPLORE & ENROLL

 Explanation of Benefits (EOB)

 A statement sent by the insurance carrier after a dental visit, detailing the services provided, costs, and how much the insurance covered.
+A statement from the insurer showing how a dental claim was processed, including what was covered, what was paid, and what the patient may owe.

 F